xiangminxufsu/66county/README.md

 # 66county
 this program can do:
-unzip files into destination folder check if all files have identical format and no duplicates merge multiple files into one
+1.unzip files into destination folder
+2.check if all files have identical format and no duplicates 3.merge multiple files into one